DreamyCecil/VDF/DOCUMENTATION.md

 ```

 # Memory management
-If you wish to manage the parser's memory yourself instead of using the standard `malloc`, `calloc`, `realloc` & `free` functions, you can redefine the following macros with your own functions before including `keyvalues.h`.
+If you wish to manage the parser's memory yourself instead of using the standard `malloc`, `free` and similar functions, you can redefine the following macros with your own functions before including `keyvalues.h`.

 | Macro        | Default value | Purpose |
 | ------------ | ------------- | ------- |